-Students of such occupational therapy programs are typically trained to work as assistants to occupational therapists that hold bachelor's or master's degrees.
-Candidates learn to provide rehabilitative services that improve memory, motor skills and problem-solving abilities.
-Students work as part of rehabilitative teams to create, implement and evaluate treatment plans.
-Occupational science associate's degree programs require extensive fieldwork under the supervision of occupational therapists.
-Additionally, these programs may prepare students for state mandated licensure exams.
+Students of occupational therapy programs are typically trained to work as assistants to occupational therapists with bachelor's or master's degrees.
+Students work as part of rehabilitative teams to create, implement, and evaluate treatment plans.
+Additionally, these programs may prepare students for state-mandated licensure exams.

-Curricula for occupational science associate's degree programs combine courses in social and behavioral sciences, general education and occupational science.
+Internship/field work with an occupational therapist may be needed in order to graduate from one of these programs, and students should be in good physical shape to lift patients.
+Curricula for occupational science associate's degree programs combine courses in social and behavioral sciences, general education, and occupational science.
 Common courses include the following:

 - Human development